geocomplexity/sandbox/Code.md

 dfneg2 = execute(sql)
 ```

-## Select data from May to Nov with political_page_affinity (user political affinity group) = -1 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## Select data from May to Nov with political_page_affinity (user political affinity group) = -1 for each year (2017, 2018, 2019, 2020 run separately iterated)
 ```
 sql = f"""
 WITH May_Nov_US_URLs AS (